The "burden of proof" in a California personal injury case is the degree to which the plaintiff must prove the truth of his or her allegations.

 Have you suffered an injury in California?
 Call us for help…

-If you or someone you know was injured by someone else's negligence or recklessness in California, we invite you contact our California injury attorneys for a free consultation to help you determine the compensation you may be entitled to.
+If you or someone you know was injured by someone else's negligence or recklessness in California, we invite you to contact our California injury attorneys for a free consultation to help you determine the compensation you may be entitled to.

 Call us at (855) LAWFIRM to speak to a caring lawyer today.